cloudmesh/cloudmesh1/doc/source/install/deployment.rst

 ===========================

 This quick deployment is targeted for ubuntu.
 It can be achieved in several easy steps.
-First, obtain a avanilla ubuntu system.
+First, obtain a vanilla ubuntu system.
 Make sure that git is installed, which is standard by now.
 Next execute the following commands ::

     $ git clone git@github.com:cloudmesh/cloudmesh.git